What you will learn about search engine visibility in this post:

 1. Maintain Accurate, Optimized Listings

-The location, hours and offerings of your pop-up stores may change from one season to the next, so your local listings must accurately reflect all of these components if you want local customers to find you in every region.
+The location, hours and offerings of your pop-up stores may change from one season to the next, so your local listings must accurately reflect all of these components if you want search engine visibility to enable local customers to find you in every region.
 Get ahead of the curve by creating your listings a few months in advance of your opening.
 This way, eager onlookers can become aware of your upcoming pop-up locations.

 The best way to create a listing is via Google My Business (GMB) listings.
 Your profile should include key information such as your brand name, address and phone number, but GMB listings also allow you to include a host of other useful info, like your hours (including holiday hours), map information, pictures, videos, special offers, reviews and more.